HijrettBK-qa/bioBankQaTask/README.md

 This framework is organised with Page Object Model.
 All related methods and locators are stored in Page files.
 Main test cases can be found in tests/tests/ as ".spec" files.
+For dynamic test data, Faker class is used.